paldepind/synceddb/API.md

 __Properties__

-* `handlers` (object) - a mapper from message types to handler functions, the handler is called like this: `handler(clientData, store, msg, sendFn, broadcastFn)`
+* `handlers` (object) - a mapper from message types to handler functions. the handler is called like this: `handler(clientData, store, msg, sendFn, broadcastFn, opt_upgradeReq)`.
+  `opt_upgradeReq` is passed only when `server` is specified to the constructor.

 ### Server.defaultHandlers